 New athletes named to the team will require a medical clearance for participation.
-This will be completed by a sports physical exam by a USSA approved physician.
-Once named, athlete will contact USSA Medical Director for appropriate paperwork and direction.
+This clearance may be issued upon completeion of a sports physical exam conducted by a USSA approved physician.
+Once named, athletes will contact the USSA Medical Director for appropriate paperwork and direction.
 Medical clearance must be obtained prior to athlete participation in team projects.

 Alpine Programs Popular Content